Caedilla/RSA/README.md

 <https://www.curseforge.com/wow/addons/rsa>

 ## About
 RSA is an addon that can announce spell casts to various chat channels.
-It supports all classes, and abilities such as interrupts, defensive cooldowns, and utility spells e.g Soulstone.
+There is a large selection of abilities for each class that RSA can announce, such  as interrupts, defensive cooldowns, and utility spells e.g Soulstone.

 ## Options
+You can open RSA's configuration window by typing **/rsa** in chat.
+You can alternatively go to the addon settings tab in the Interface options, and find RSA in your list of addons, which has a button to open RSA's configuration panel.
 ### Announcement Conditions
 You can configure RSA to only send messages when you are doing certain content or under certain conditions:
 * **PvP:** Choose whether to enable in Arenas, Battlegrounds, and War Mode (BFA).
 * **PvE:** Choose whether to enable in manually formed Dungeons, Raids, LFG Dungeons, LFG Raids, or out in the world when War Mode is off.
 * Choose whether to only announce in Combat
+* Whispers can be set to ignore the PvP & PvE settings to allow them to always whisper targets.
+Useful if you always want to let someone know when you're resurrecting them for example.

 ### Messages
-The messages sent by RSA are completely customisable, you can add several messages (as of BFA) for each announcement, and RSA will choose a random one to use each time.
+* The messages sent by RSA are completely customisable, you can add several messages (as of BFA) for each announcement, and RSA will choose a random one to use each time.
-    You can remove messages by simply clearing the box containing your message and pressing enter, this will remove it from the list of potential messages.
+* You can remove messages by simply clearing the box containing your message and pressing enter, this will remove it from the list of potential messages.
-    If you have no messages for a given spell or section, then it will not announce.
+* If you have no messages for a given spell or section, then it will not announce.
-    You can use the Tags below in your messages to make your messages more informative.
+* You can use the Tags below in your messages to make your messages more informative.

 ### Tags
 Every spell uses the first two tags, other tags are usable only on spells where they would return anything useful.